protocol/web3-dev-team/proposals/0012-f3-deals-reliability-ux.md

 _How sure are we that this impact would be realized?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.

-10. We have very solid evidence that the deals flow is... suboptimal.
+3. We have very solid evidence that the deals flow is... suboptimal.
+We've used this input to design our action plan.
+Note that this doc is just a draft and indexes mostly on the problem and not so much in the solution.
+We'll discover more action items as we execute on the project, but we're confident in the trajectory and themes we're setting.

 ## Project definition